 The vast majority of the messes we clean up in our house are pretty tame.
 But sometimes we come across something especially gross that needs our attention (cat puke *ahem*).

 For messes like this, we opt for a rag that’s already on its last leg and give it a nice soak in hot water and vinegar before putting it in the laundry.
-We’ve never had an issue.
+We’ve never had an issue with smells sticking around.

 Is it inconvenient?